 Hon.
 Rajiv Pratap Rudy appointed as the Minister of State with independent charge of the Ministry of Skills Development and Entrepreneurship.
-The Ministry is responsible for co-ordination of all skill development efforts across the country, removal of disconnect between demand and supply of skilled manpower, building the vocational and technical training framework, skill up-gradation, building of new skills, and innovative thinking not existing jobs but also jobs that are to be created.
+The Ministry is responsible for co-ordination of all skill development efforts across the country, removal of disconnect between demand and supply of skilled manpower, building the vocational and technical training only for existing jobs but also jobs that are to be created.